What is Mindfulness?

 Mindfulness means paying attention, on purpose, to what is happening right now in this moment.

 A non-judgemental awareness of our present experience just as it is.

-Mindfulness, although on-trend, has its roots in Buddhism.
-It is old – estimated to be two and a half thousand years old.
-It is a mind and body meditation practice.
+Mindfulness has its roots in Buddhism.
+At over two and a half thousand years old this is a powerful, wholesome mind and body practice.

 Mindfulness is very down to earth.
-It is for ordinary people, who juggle and deal with the ups and downs we ALL face in our fast-paced life.
+It is for ordinary people, who juggle and deal with the ups and downs of life.

 - Ever driven to work and not remembered the journey?